-Every company that sends its products, software, or technology outside of the United States is subject to US export control and economic sanctions regulations.
+Every company that sends its products, software, technology, or provides services outside of the United States is subject to US export control and economic sanctions regulations.
 From the largest multinational corporations to the smallest start-ups, from manufacturers of software to softballs, from toothpicks to pharmaceuticals, from rock candy to rocket fuel, all US companies and their employees, along with anyone present in the United States, US citizens wherever they are located, and companies transferring US-controlled items must familiarize themselves with these regulations to ensure that they understand what is required to comply.
-In addition, companies that do not export products can still be subject to these regulations if they employ foreign nationals (individuals who are not US citizens, permanent residents, or refugees), have prospective customers or other visitors who are foreign nationals, or provide a service available outside of the US.
-Penalties for inadvertent noncompliance can be steep, with civil monetary penalties of more than \$300,000 per violation and even higher criminal penalties.
+In addition, companies that do not export products can still be subject to these regulations if they employ foreign nationals (individuals who are not US citizens, permanent residents, or refugees), have prospective customers or other visitors who are foreign nationals, re-export U.S.-controlled products, or provide a service available outside of the United States.
+Penalties for inadvertent noncompliance can be steep, with civil monetary penalties of more than \$330,000 per violation and even higher criminal penalties.